mjordan/islandora_bagger/README.md

 # Used by the 'AddNodeCsv' plugin.
 # csv_output_filename will be assigned to the CSV file, which will be added to
 # the Bag's data directory.
+You may include a subdirectory or subdirectories
+# as part of the filename.

 csv_output_filename: 'metadata.csv'